NautilusTrader Documentation

-NautilusTrader is an open-source, production-grade, Rust-native engine for multi-asset, multi-venue trading systems.
+NautilusTrader is an open-source, production-grade, Rust-native trading engine infrastructure for multi-asset, multi-venue trading systems.

-The system spans research, deterministic simulation, and live execution within a single event-driven architecture, with Python serving as the control plane for strategy logic, configuration, and orchestration.
+Its Rust-native core spans research, deterministic simulation, portfolio and risk modeling, and live execution under one event-driven architecture.
+Python serves as the control plane for strategy logic, configuration, and orchestration, while entire systems can also be built in Rust.

 Getting Started